sbatth/ab_school_enrolments_project/README.md

 ### Data Source

 Data was obtained from the [Government of Alberta data portal](https://open.alberta.ca/opendata/student-enrolment-by-school-authority-and-grade-level), covering data for school years 2021/2022 up to 2024/2025.
-For consistency, I used the enrolment year instead of the whole school year.
+For consistency, the enrolment year was instead of the whole school year.
 For example, school year 2021/2022 became enrolment year 2021 in the data.

 ### Data Preparation